 The Engineering drawing course taught to students at IIT (BHU) deals with unnecessary manual labor and it never delves into CAD software.
 However, proficiency in CAD software is a transferable skill in industry and research.
 Thus, many of the courses taught in IITs don’t teach any transferable skills from an industry or research perspective.

 In Trinity and RWTH alike, the professors include the latest research in the slides.
-Sometimes, you have to refer to the original journal publications to understand those concepts.
-However, hardly professors make such an effort at IIT (BHU) or Indian universities in general.
+The lectures during MS in Europe has strong focus on including contents from the latest journal publications.
+However, very few professors make such an effort at IIT (BHU) or Indian universities in general.

 4. Lack of Sharable Learning portal